 Amarin Corporation plc ("Amarin") is a neuroscience company focused on the research, development and commercialization of drugs for the treatment of central nervous system disorders.
-During the fiscal year ending May 31, 2005, Amarin contracted ICON Clinical Research Limited (a wholly owned subsidiary of the Company), to conduct a clinical trial on its behalf.
-The total potential value of this study is \$2.7 million.
-As at December 31, 2005, Amarin Investment Holding Company Limited (a company controlled by Mr. Thomas Lynch), Sunninghill Limited (a company controlled by Dr. John Climax) and Dr. Ronan Lambe held 9.7 million, 6.3 million and 1.6 million shares respectively in Amarin.
-These respective holdings equate to approximately 12.0%, 8.0% and 2.0% of Amarin's issued share capital.
-Thomas Lynch also serves as chairman and non-executive director on the Board of Amarin.
-During the seven month period to December 31, 2005 the company recognized \$0.86m revenue relating to the Amarin Contract.
-At December 31, 2005, \$0.9m was outstanding to be received from Amarin on this trial.
+During the fiscal year ending May 31, 2005, Amarin contracted ICON Clinical Research Limited (a wholly owned subsidiary of ICON), to conduct a clinical trial on its behalf.
+The total potential value of this study is \$8m.
+As at December 31, 2006, Amarin Investment Holding Company Limited (a company controlled by Mr. Thomas Lynch), Sunninghill Limited (a company controlled by Dr. John Climax) and Dr. Ronan Lambe held 10 million, 6.4 million and 1.6 million shares, respectively, in Amarin.
+These respective holdings equate to approximately 11%, 7.8% and 1.4%, respectively, of Amarin's issued share capital.
+Thomas Lynch also serves as chairman and non-executive director on the Board of Amarin berger ended December 31, 2006, the Company recognized \$2.4m revenue relating to the Amarin contract.
+At December 31, 2006, \$1.4m was outstanding to be received from Amarin on this trial.

-On February 6, 1998, the Company entered into an Option Agreement ("The Put Option") with Rosa Investment Limited ("Rosa").
-Rosa's sole activity was to hold an investment in Clear Investments Limited ("Clear"), the sole activity of which was to hold Mr. Gray's option to exercise 54,000 ordinary shares.
+On February 6, 1998, ICON entered into an Option Agreement ("The Put Option") with Rosa Investment Limited ("Rosa").
+Rosa's sole activity was to hold an investment in Clear Investments Limited ("Clear"), the sole activity of which was to hold Mr. Gray's 54,000 ordinary share options.
 Mr. Gray is a director of Rosa and Clear.
 Rosa is owned by a trust of which Mr. Gray is a beneficiary.
-On the April 21, 2004, Mr. Gray subsequently acquired Clear from Rosa and exercised the Put Option in accordance with the terms of the Option Agreement.
-On April 22, 2004, pursuant to the Option Agreement, the Company purchased the outstanding share capital in Clear from Mr. Gray, the consideration for the acquisition being the issuance of 54,000 fully paid up ordinary shares in the Company, to Mr. Gray, such a sale being the economic equivalent of Mr. Gray exercising his stock options.
+On April 21, 2004, Mr. Gray acquired Clear from Rosa and exercised the Put Option in accordance with the terms of the Option Agreement.
+On April 22, 2004, pursuant to the Option Agreement, ICON purchased the outstanding share capital in Clear from Mr. Gray, the consideration for the acquisition being the issuance of 54,000 fully paid ordinary shares in ICON, to Mr. Gray, such a sale being the economic equivalent of Mr. Gray exercising his stock options.